ponsfoot/wows_replay_on_linux-Obsolete-/README.md

 - ${XDG_DATA_HOME}/applications/wows_replay.desktop
 	- .desktop file to assagin replay files to the following launch script
 - ${WINEPREFIX}/ *\<Path WoWS installed \>* /play_replay_wows.sh
-	- Shell script to launch WoWS with replay file which modified to Windows path
+	- Shell script to launch WoWS with replay file which modified to Windows file path

 if $XDG_DATA_HOME is not set, default is equal to `${HOME}/.local/share`.

 ## Note
 - WGC is not supported.
-- Replay files have to be placed under dosdrives (can be described as Windows path) and same $WINEPREFIX with WoWS installed.
+- Replay files have to be placed under Wine drive configuration (can be described as Windows file path) and same $WINEPREFIX with WoWS installed.
 - If you have installed WoWS plural (e.g. WoWS_NA and WoWS_RU), first one sorted by name will be chosen as replay environment.